tkimhofer/metabom8/README.md

 # metabom8

 R library for small molecule analysis using Magentic Resonance Spectroscopy (MRS).
-This R package provides a pipeline for data pre-processing and statistical interrogation of high-throughput MRS data.
+This R package provides a pipeline for data pre-processing and statistical interrogation of high-throughput spectral data.

 ## Installation